 Southeastern ibex is larger than Ronda ibex, but smaller than other varieties.
 It has long curving horns that sometimes grow with points towards the bases, roughly resembling a mouflon, and in other animals looking rather like a very broad corkscrew.
 It is amazing how populations of basically the same species, located near each other, develop such different shapes of horns, and it’s easy to understand hunters who seek to collect all four subspecies of Spanish ibex.
 The southeastern ibex range is located not far from popular resorts and important historic sights, especially those with Moorish heritage, so this hunt combines perfectly with a family vacation.
 Top that with an exciting classic mountain hunting adventure, and you’ll see why people keep returning to Spain over and over again.

-We are specialized in the South-Easter(Sierra Nevada) and Ronda Spanish ibex, the king of the Spanish mountains and considered by the SCI and Orvis as mountain species of first range.
+We are specialized in the South-Eastern and Ronda Spanish ibex (Capra pyrenaica), the king of the Spanish mountains and considered by the SCI and Orvis as mountain species of first range.
 It is recognised by the striking, backward-arching horns of the male, which are incredibly long, and ridged on their outer curve, casting a wonderful silhouette.
 On males, horns are much larger and more developed than those of the female, and can grow up to an astonishing 75 centimetres long.
 Stalking the Spanish Ibex in the steep valleys and rough crests mountains, is an unforgettable experience that passionate hunters should live once in a lifetime.

 Interested in this animal?
 Create a subscription to get offers right to your inbox